Prepared by NSW DPI Climate Branch

 It is important to recognise the CDI provides an aggregated view of the State, and that on-ground conditions can be different to those displayed in the maps.
 They provide an ‘on average’ view of a particular region only.
 To report local conditions use DPI Farm Tracker.

-Drought duration is widely recognised as an important component of drought impact on farm businesses.
-The drought duration map (Figure 2) shows the number of months since 2016 that an area in NSW has been in any one of three CDI drought categories; Drought Affected, Drought or Intense Drought.
-The drought duration map indicates that at 24 August 2019 large parts of NSW have experienced long-term drought conditions for greater than 18 months or more since 2016.
+Drought duration is widely recognised as an important component of drought impact on farm businesses and communities.
+The drought duration map (Figure 2) shows the number of months since June in 2017 that an area in NSW has been in any one of three CDI drought categories; Drought Affected, Drought or Intense Drought.
+The drought duration map indicates that at 30 September 2019 large parts of NSW have experienced long-term drought conditions for greater than 18 months or more since mid-2017.

 *Note: The accumulated months reported in time of drought are non-consecutive.

-The Normalised Difference Vegetation Index (NDVI) anomaly (Figure 6) shows that plant greenness levels continue to remain well below the long term levels expected during August across most of NSW.
+The Normalised Difference Vegetation Index (NDVI) anomaly (Figure 6) shows that plant greenness levels continue to remain well below the long term levels expected during September across most of NSW.
 The NDVI is an index that provides a measure of vegetation density and condition.
-The NDVI anomaly is the separation of the current NDVI from the long-term average for this time of year.
+The NDVI anomaly is the deviation of the current NDVI from the long-term average for this time of year.

-Dry August conditions have not made any notable improvements to farm dam levels across the majority of NSW.
-Despite some data limitations, Figure 7 shows that surface water availability remains at critical levels across large areas of the state as temperatures begin to increase with the onset of spring.
-Extensive and consistent rainfall is needed to initiate adequate dam recharge.
+Dry September conditions have not made any notable improvements to farm dam levels across the majority of NSW.
+Figure 7 shows that surface water availability remains at critical levels across large areas of the state as temperatures begin to increase during Spring.
+Any improvements resulting from the higher rainfall totals in parts of southeast and coastal areas of NSW will be reflected in next month’s report given that much of the rainfall received in these areas occurred after the date the data was collected.

 The Soil Water Index (Figure 8, SWI) remains below average to extremely low across the majority of NSW.
-A small area to the east of Albury in the Murray Local Lands Services (LLS) region, and parts of central and northern areas of the Western LLS region are currently in the average classification.
-Despite this, rainfall received in August was not sufficient to improve the soil water status which remains at similar levels to those experienced over the past few months.
+The Sydney area, a small area to the east of Albury in the Murray Local Lands Services (LLS) region, and parts of central and northern areas of the Western LLS region are currently in the average classification.
+Apart from the Sydney region, rainfall received in September was not sufficient to improve the soil water status, and it is expected that increasing temperatures throughout Spring will diminish soil moisture stores quickly unless consistent above average rainfall is received.

-There were no major improvements to the Plant Growth Indicator (Figure 9, PGI) during August due to the extent of dryness being experience across NSW.
-The majority of NSW continues to experience below average to extremely low plant growth relative to the long term data.
+There was little improvement to the Plant Growth Indicator (Figure 9, PGI) during September, including areas that did receive higher totals for the month This reflects the continued dryness being experienced across NSW, The majority of NSW is experiencing below average to extremely low plant growth relative to the long term data.

-There were no improvements to the Rainfall Index (Figure 10, RI) during August.
-This highlights the continued of dry conditions being experienced across NSW.
+There were few improvements to the Rainfall Index (Figure 10, RI) during September, including the areas that received higher rainfall totals.
+This highlights the continuation of dry conditions being experienced across NSW.

-The majority of NSW experienced a drying trend during August as indicated by the Drought Direction Index (Figure 9, DDI).
-This provides another indication for the scale of the dry conditions experienced throughout the month capping a very dry winter rainfall period for 2019.
+The majority of NSW experienced a drying trend during September as indicated by the Drought Direction Index (Figure 9, DDI).
+This provides another indication for the scale of the dry conditions experienced throughout the month adding to a very dry winter and early spring rainfall period for 2019.

 Changes in the individual drought indicators may have occurred since this update was released.
 For the most current information, please visit DroughtHub.

 The Murray and Riverina Local Land Services (LLS) regions continue to experience widespread drought conditions.
 The Combined Drought Indicator (CDI, Figure 13) shows that the majority of this region is classified as being in the Drought or Drought Affected categories.
-Well below average August rainfall has intensified conditions and placed pressure on crop and feed potential.
-There continues to be signs of recovery on the alpine areas of the Murray LLS regions, driven by falls of rain and snow.
+September rainfall was insufficient to prevent crop yield decline and decreasing feed potential across large parts of the region.
+Recent reports of frost occurrences have also placed pressure on crop yield potentials.
+Higher September rainfall totals were received in the eastern and alpine areas of the Murray LLS regions, where signs of drought recovery continue due to higher rainfall totals accumulating during Winter.

 The time series charts (Figure 15) shows the individual response of the drought indices for Hay, Finley and Temora.
-The charts reflect the periods where some beneficial rainfall has been received since May allowing prospects of some winter crop opportunity.
-Despite this, the charts also indicate that conditions have remained marginal for building longer term confidence of sustained drought recovery.
-Rainfall is now critical to prevent the increasing potential of yield decline and to maximise any spring feed potential that currently exists.
+The charts show that there have been some beneficial periods of rainfall since May, however conditions have remained marginal for building longer term confidence of sustained drought recovery.
+So far in Spring, there has been little improvement to conditions and reflects the diminishing potential of crop yields and pasture growth.

-The status of drought conditions remains relatively unchanged since the July State Seasonal Update.
+There has been no improvement to drought conditions in the Western Local Land Services (LLS) Region since the August State Seasonal Update.
 The Combined Drought Indicator (CDI) shows that the majority of the region as being in one of the three drought categories of Drought Affected, Drought or Intense Drought (Figure 16).
-Although the Ivanhoe district continues to show signs of recovery, this relief remains heavily reliant on the continuation of follow up rainfall as temperatures begin to warm into spring.
+Conditions around the Ivanhoe district continue to intensify due to dryness and the onset of warmer temperatures after some meteorological relief was experienced in Autumn.
+The entire region continues to experience the continuation of poor on-ground conditions with no relief experienced so far in Spring.

 The monthly NDVI anomaly data (Figure 20) indicates that most of the region continues to be experiencing below normal levels of greenness compared to the long term expectations.
-This reflects the insufficiency of rainfall over recent months and corresponding poor agronomic activity.
+This reflects the insufficient rainfall over recent months and corresponding poor agronomic activity.

 The time series charts (Figure 21) showing the individual response of the drought indices for Moree, Walgett and Tenterfield reflect the long term trend of the indices tracking in the bottom 5th percentile of the historic range.
-Despite a small positive rainfall shift at Tenterfield in early 2019, the rainfall effectiveness was poor as indicated by the lack of response in the soil moisture and plant growth indices.
+There was a small positive rainfall shift at Tenterfield in early 2019, but the effectiveness of this rainfall was poor as indicated by the lack of response in the soil moisture and plant growth indices.
 All three locations show extremely low rainfall indices for the majority of 2019 and highlights the ongoing intensity and duration of drought conditions occurring in northern NSW.

-The monthly NDVI anomaly data (Figure 23) indicates that most of the region continues to be experiencing below normal levels of greenness, when compared to the long term expectations.
+The monthly NDVI anomaly data (Figure 23) indicates that most of the region continues to be experiencing below normal levels of greenness compared to the long term expectations.
 This has been driven by poor agronomic activity over the past few months and insufficient rain to encourage agronomic growth.
+There has been a small improvement in parts of Central Tablelands LLS due to September rainfall, however overall this remains less than expected for this time of year.

 The time series charts (Figure 24) show the individual response of the drought indices for Cowra, Condobolin and Singleton.
 Drought conditions have impacted all locations for an extended period of time, however the charts show some variation in the nature of the drought between the locations.
-There have been periods of short term relief at Singleton since February, however this has been short lived as reflected in the declining indices, due to the lack of follow up rainfall.
+There have been periods of short term relief at Singleton since February, however this has been short lived due to the lack of follow up rainfall, as reflected in the declining indices.
 The importance of follow up rainfall can also be observed at Cowra, where the rainfall that has been received has largely been ineffective on soil moisture and plant growth.
 The duration and intensity of conditions at Condobolin have been far more severe, with the drought indices all tracking below the bottom 5th percentile for the last eight months.

 The time series charts (Figure 27) show the individual response of the drought indices at Bega, Goulburn and Cooma.
 Of the three locations, Bega experienced the greatest amount of relief with a short term recovery occurring between March and June before rapidly falling below drought thresholds in July.
-This false recovery highlights the need for sustained follow up rainfall to create confidence of longer term drought recovery.
+This false recovery highlights the need for sustained follow up rainfall to create confidence of longer term drought recovery, with this region experiencing lower September rainfall totals.
 Both Goulburn and Cooma received some meteorological relief with rainfall occurring from April, however this rainfall has been ineffective for driving soil water and plant growth indicators above the lowest 20th percentile.
-Conditions plateaued during the winter period and rainfall is still needed to provide spring growth opportunities.
+Conditions plateaued during the winter period and the soil water and plant growth response to September rainfall is still being ascertained.
+Similar to Bega, Cooma also received low September rainfall totals.

 New South Wales is forecast to have a lower chance of exceeding median rainfall for the next three months.
 The historical rainfall outlook accuracy at this time of year is moderate to high for NSW.

-The BoM temperature outlook for September to November (Figures 29 & 30) indicates an increased chance of warmer than average daytime temperatures across all of NSW.
-Overnight temperatures are also predicted to have a higher chance of being warmer than average for a large portion of NSW, however areas on the central and southern slopes and tablelands, as well western NSW have a near equal chance of experiencing warmer or cooler than average temperatures.
+The BoM temperature outlook for October to December (Figures 29 & 30) indicates a high chance of warmer than average daytime temperatures occurring across all of NSW.
+Overnight temperatures are also forecast to have a higher chance of being warmer than average for most of NSW, however south eastern areas of the state have a near equal chance of experiencing warmer or cooler than average overnight temperatures.

 Much of the information in the Seasonal Conditions Report is sourced from the NSW DPI Enhanced Drought Information System (EDIS) ™.
 The EDIS system is currently available in prototype form and is subject to an intensive ground truthing process.
 For more information, visit the interactive website via DroughtHub.